renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 Sometimes, characters need to perform some heroic *feat of strength*; they might need to break down a door, bend the bars of a jail window, or rip the stake they're tied to out of the wall.
 Other times, they might need to perform some *feat of endurance* to endure a great hardship (see *Common Hazards*).

-Sometimes characters just need to *react quickly* to their environment—maybe to dive out of the way of some falling debris or catch the ledge on the way to a fall.
+Sometimes characters just need to *react quickly* to their environment — maybe to dive out of the way of some falling debris or catch the ledge on the way to a fall.
 Or they may just need to catch something.

 *Difficult uses of Language* include trying to recognize a language that the character doesn't know (but might have seen), trying to get the gist of a text written in a language that is *related to* one that the characters speak (as Weal is related to Old Imperial, see *Languages*), or trying to speak or write in a particular accent or style.